CARNEGIE MELLON UNIVERSITY JSI

 Undergraduate Course Credit

 Credit earned in your PPIA courses will often transfer to your undergraduate institution.
-Carnegie Mellon University PPIA fellows receive an official transcript to supply to their home institution.
+Carnegie Mellon University PPIA fellows may request an official transcript to supply to their home institution.
 Please refer to your home institution’s transfer-credit policy to determine if you are permitted to transfer credit from your PPIA coursework.

-Career Services Workshops: Heinz College Career Services provides top-tier services to students, alumni, and employers.
+Career Services Workshops: Heinz College Career Services provides top-tier, dedicated services to students, alumni, and employers.
 Advisers partner with students to provide effective tools and resources for graduate school search and professional development.
 Students will receive one-on-one meetings with the career services staff to review their résumés and individual strengths.

 Office of Admissions & Program Directors: Students will have one-on-one meetings with admissions and program staff members to learn more about applying to graduate school and preparing for life after college.